Tomas-Kac/japan-chronicle-site/README.md

 - **Province boundaries** come from CODH (旧国・旧郡境界データセット), licensed **CC BY-NC 4.0**.
 - **Images** are from Wikimedia Commons (public domain / freely licensed), credited per item.

-> ⚠️ **Non-commercial.** Because the province data is CC BY-NC, this project — and any reuse of it — must stay **non-commercial**.
+> ⚠️ **Non-commercial.** Because the province data is CC BY-NC, this project, and any reuse of it, must stay **non-commercial**.
 Free to use and share for education and study, with attribution.

 ## 🧭 Structure